Travelport-Ukraine/tcp-api-docs/faq.md

 In both cases you'll get the latest data available for this point of time.
 In a contrast, if you'll be using any kind of flat files your data will be as old as your files are.

-### 16. What should I do in order to increase book ability? {#16}
+### 16. What should I do in order to increase bookability? {#16}

-Book ability is always compromise between amount of expensive direct GDS requests and number of cheap Cache results.
-Even none of GDS could guarantee you 100% book ability.
+Bookability is always compromise between amount of expensive direct GDS requests and number of cheap Cache results.
+Even none of GDS could guarantee you 100% bookability.
 While your clients will be looking on a search results some seats from this proposals could be sold by other agent on other side of the Earth.
 Consequently when you'll try to do a booking with this class you'll fail.

-_Any_ cache solution will provide you with even lower book ability than GDS for an obvious reasons.
+_Any_ cache solution will provide you with even lower bookability than GDS for an obvious reasons.
 Fortunately we offering you _global_ cache which updates not only by your requests, but by all request of all Travelport users globally.

-However you can tune your cache book ability by cutting off some results extracted from cache.
+However you can tune your cache bookability by cutting off some results extracted from cache.
 The best approach is following:

 1. Request data from [Cache API](https://www.gitbook.com/book/yulianagoncharenko/cee-esteaming-api/edit#)
 2. Take a look to `recordAgeInMs` field in the results.  \(See answer \#3 of this FAQ\)